boardens/simple-pastebin/README.md

 > Interact with pastebin without any API key or token.

-- Paste, either logged in or anonymously
+- Paste, either logged in or anonymously.
-- 200+ selectable languages for syntax highlighting
+- 200+ selectable languages for syntax highlighting.
-- Set expiry times on pastes
+- Set expiry times on pastes.
-- Set public/private/unlisted status for pastes
+- Set public/private/unlisted status for pastes.

 ## Get started